 In Cedarville, however, the average commute to work is quite long.
 On average, people spend 30.30 minutes each day getting to work, which is significantly higher than the national average.

-Cedarville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Cedarville doesn't have a public transportation system that people use for their commute.